Skip to content

 2. Should I count the toothpicks to get the bill?
 Again, no, your server will count what you have, don’t worry and simply enjoy!

-How to really experience what pintxos are and mean for Spaniard?
-No better way than going on a culinary adventure in the Basque Country and experience the taste of traditional pintxos!
-We will guide you on what to order and on the best places to go.
-And of course, no trip to San Sebastian would be complete without exploring the local wines.
-From crisp and dry txakoli white wine to bold and robust reds from Rioja, pair your pintxos trail with a selection of local wines for a truly unique experience!
+From crisp and dry txakoli white wine to bold and great reds (rioja), pair your pintxos trail with a selection of local wines for a truly unique experience!
 Seek out the advice of our team at each restaurant and follow their recommendations on the perfect pairing.
+Don’t miss out on pintxos featuring Idiazabal cheese and green peppers, which add distinct and memorable flavors to your culinary experience.

 RELATED CONTENT